Employees Making a Difference

-The Stanislaus County Office of Education (SCOE) and the Association of California School Administrators (ACSA) Region VII partner to honor outstanding classified (non-supervisory) education employees in Stanislaus County.
+The Stanislaus County Office of Education (SCOE) and the local Association of California School Administrators (ACSA) Region VII, partner to honor outstanding classified (non-supervisory) education employees in Stanislaus County.
 Called “Employees Making a Difference,” school districts throughout the county select their own honorees and forward nominations to SCOE.

-In addition, the Education Foundation of Stanislaus County will present the Jane Johnston Civility Award to one of the 20-21 District Nominees who best exemplifies the principles of civility.
+In addition, the Education Foundation of Stanislaus County will present the Jane Johnston Civility Award to one of the 2022-23 district nominees who best exemplifies the principles of civility.
 The award is named in honor of former SCOE Assistant Superintendent Jane Johnston, who helped launch the county-wide Choose Civility Initiative in 2010 and passed away unexpectedly in April 2012.
 Johnston advocated for, and co-chaired, the Employees Making a Difference Program (2008–2012), and was active with the Education Foundation of Stanislaus County.

 Each district is eligible to send in a certain number of nominees based on district ADA.

 - 10,000- 20,000 students = 3 nominees